JermayaL/weather-performance/README.md

 <li>Add the Google Ads script.</li>
 <li>Add the OPEN_WEATHER_MAP_API_KEY in row 2.</li>
 <li>Add the Client IDs in row 1.</li>
 <li>Copy the spreadsheet url: https://docs.google.com/spreadsheets/d/1KXD6iN0RTqMDLnwOa8Y0R6GtnmiAQYmW-_HAH2DIAZM/copy == make a copy of the spreadsheet.
-Use the spreadsheet ID in row 7.</li>
+Adjust the: var ss = SpreadsheetApp.openById value to your ID (1KXD6iN0RTqMDLnwOa8Y0R6GtnmiAQYmW-_HAH2DIAZM).</li>
 </ol>

 The client IDs are converted to different tabs.
 Run the script every day.